grzegorz-bielski/rxsv/packages/tools/README.md

 const enhancedStore = withDevTools(store);
 ```

-You can connect multiple `rxsv` store to the devtools, but in such situations you might want to name them.
+You can connect multiple `rxsv` stores to the devtools.
+They can be distinguished by passing a custom name.

 ```typescript
 const store = createStore(reducer, effect, 'ui-widget');